MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

 You need to have components in place to build a hybrid CI/CD pipeline.
 The following components will take time to prepare:

 * An Azure OEM/hardware partner can deploy a production Azure Stack.
 All users can deploy the Azure Stack Development Kit (ASDK).
-* An Azure Stack Operator must also: deploy the App Service, create plans and offers, create a tenant subscription, and add the Windows Server 2016 image.
+* An Azure Stack Operator must do the following: deploy the App Service, create plans and offers, create a tenant subscription, and add the Windows Server 2016 image.

 >[!NOTE]
->If you already have some of these components deployed, make sure they meet the all the requirements before you start this tutorial.
+>If you already have some of these components deployed, make sure they meet the all the requirements before starting this tutorial.

 This tutorial assumes that you have some basic knowledge of Azure and Azure Stack.
 To learn more before starting the tutorial, read the following articles: